The undergraduate program in Civil engineering at the University of Memphis is accredited

 offers a Bachelor's of Science in Civil Engineering degree, and our faculty is committed

 to teaching, inspiring, and mentoring students who will meet the following objectives:

-- Our graduates will meet or exceed the expectations of employers.
+- Graduates will meet the expectations of employers of civil engineers.

 Program Outcomes focus on those abilities that are measurable at the successful end

 of a student's academic program in Civil Engineering at the University of Memphis.

 - an ability to apply knowledge of mathematics, science, and engineering

 - an ability to design and conduct experiments and to analyze and interpret data in